-Roy "Doc" Halladay is widely considered the top pitcher in Major League Baseball today.
+Roy "Doc" Halladay is widely considered the top pitcher of his generation in Major League Baseball.

 The unanimous winner of the 2010 National League Cy Young Award and eight-time All-Star, Roy has finished in the top five in Cy Young voting seven times, been in his league's top five in ERA seven times and has led his league in complete games seven times and shutouts four times.
 Roy also won the 2003 AL Cy Young, making him the fifth pitcher to win in both leagues (joining Roger Clemens, Randy Johnson, Pedro Martinez and Gaylord Perry).